lokidokicoki/lokidokicoki.github.io/_geography/mtep-desert.md

 ## Places of note:

 ### Tsz!kany
+- east-south-east of Faf!nyr,
+- run by black/silver

 ### Faf!nyr
+-central, run by blue/brass

 ### Ghi!drah
+-northern most
+-Run by Green/copper

 ### Aj!daha

+-south-west of Faf!nyr, run by red/gold

 ### Sh!dan

+-West-most, near the coast
+-Run by white and bronze

 ## Features

+### Oases

+Several oases are dotted around the desert, these provide one of few sources of clean water in the region.

 ### Kh!ze!dum

+An ancient Drache temple, a dark and foreboding place.

 ### Gr!pen Moor

+A remanent of the Great Scourge, an area of desert known as the Shadowfall, a large blackened plain of glassed sand.
+Nothing lives here, nothing magical works here….